Contact information

 Our translational research uses non-invasive MRI brain imaging techniques to understand how disease and damage affects brain function.
 Our main area of research is patients who are undergoing brain surgery to treat a brain tumour.

-Our hope is that by developing a better understanding of the mechanisms that drive brain plasticity we may be able to identify patterns of brain activity predictive of risks and recovery after treatment.
-This multidisciplinary research, based at the FMRIB Centre, is conducted in close collaboration with the Oxford Neuro-Oncology Surgery service and the Oxford Epilepsy Surgery Programme as well as other neuroscientists and researchers in the Department of Engineering.
+Our goal is to develop a better understanding of how the functional networks of the brain, and their underlying structural pathways, support function.
+Such understanding may enable us to identify patterns of brain activity that predict individual risks and recovery potential after neurosurgical treatment.
+This multidisciplinary research, based at the FMRIB Centre, is conducted in close collaboration with the Oxford Neuro-Oncology Surgery service and Glioma research group and the Oxford Epilepsy Surgery Programme as well as colleagues in the Department of Engineering.

-Additional translational interests include the effects of head trauma on the brain's structural and functional networks, especially in children.
-This is a project spearheaded by one of my collaborators (and previous DPhil students), Consultant neurosurgeon Tim Lawrence.
+Additional interests include the effects of head trauma on the brain, especially in children.
+This is a project spearheaded by Consultant neurosurgeon Tim Lawrence (more details on the TBI research group page).

 Biography

-I am a Research Fellow / Principal Investigator at the FMRIB Centre (now part of the new Wellcome Centre for Integrative Neuroimaging).
+I am an Associate Professor at the FMRIB Centre (part of the Wellcome Centre for Integrative Neuroimaging).

-I studied Experimental Psychology at Oxford (1999-2002) before completing a D.Phil at the FMRIB Centre (2002-2005) under the supervision of Prof. Paul Matthews focused on Temporal Lobe Epilepsy.
-Following a post-doctoral position with Prof. Tipu Aziz’s Deep Brain Stimulation research group, I spent 3 years as imaging scientist at the GlaxoSmithKline Clinical Imaging Centre (now Imanova), assessing the sensitivity of multi-modal neuroimaging measures as early markers of efficacy for drugs targeting memory impairment among others.
-In 2009, I moved to the MNI to work in the NeuroImaging of Epilepsy laboratory before returning to the Oxford FMRIB Centre on a MRC Fellowship later that year.
+I studied Experimental Psychology at Oxford (1999-2002).
+I then completed a D.Phil at the FMRIB Centre (2002-2005) under the supervision of Prof. Paul Matthews focused on Temporal Lobe Epilepsy.
+Following a post-doctoral position with Prof. Tipu Aziz’s Deep Brain Stimulation research group, I spent 3 years as imaging scientist at the GlaxoSmithKline Clinical Imaging Centre (now Imanova).
+There, we assessed the sensitivity of multi-modal neuroimaging measures as early markers of efficacy for drugs targeting memory impairment among others.
+In 2009, I moved to the MNI to work in the NeuroImaging of Epilepsy laboratory for a short post-doctoral fellowship.
+I returned to the Oxford FMRIB Centre on a MRC Fellowship later that year.

 Key publications